 While this deal has been shared as half-price admission, that only applies to adult tickets.
 The price is $9 for adults (reg. $17.95), $9 for kids 3-11 (reg. $12.95), and kids 2 and under are always free.
 To get this discount applied to your online ticket purchase, access the ticketing page here.

-The zoo is currently open Fridays through Mondays, from 9:30 a.m. to 5 p.m., with last entry at 3 p.m.
+The Oregon Zoo is currently open from 9 a.m. to 5:30 p.m. on weekdays and from 9 a.m. to 7 p.m. on weekends.
 Before you plan your visit to the zoo, make sure you know about the current safety measures in place.

 For more information about discounted admission, visit the Oregon Zoo’s website.